Public Transport in Japan 公共交通機関

-There is a large selection of trains in Japan required to travel from one region to another, but also to get around in cities.
-The three categories of trains that you will have to use on a trip to Japan include:
+There is a large variety of trains in Japan required to travel from one region to another, but also to get around in cities.
+The three categories of trains that you'll have to use on a trip to Japan include:

-- Shinkansen, the famous bullet train provides comfort and speed, for a very attractive price if you have the Japan Rail Pass .
-The Shinkansen allows - among others - the Kyoto-Tokyo routes, Tokyo-Hiroshima route and since March 2015 Tokyo to Kanazawa.
+- Shinkansen, the famous bullet train provides comfort and speed, for a very attractive price if you have the Japan Rail Pass.
+The Shinkansen allows - among others - the Kyoto-Tokyo routes, Tokyo-Hiroshima route and (since March 2015) Tokyo-Kanazawa.
 A must!

 - JR trains: the former national railway company is now divided into regional entities, which each manage their own networks.
-If traveling in a single region, the Regional JR Pass is often the most economical alternative.
+If you're traveling in a single region, a JR Regional Pass is often the most economical way to get around.

-- Private lines: they are extremely numerous in Japan and often offer a quality equivalent or better service than JR lines, often for a lower rate.
+- Private lines: these are extremely numerous in Japan and often offer an equivalent or better quality service than JR lines, often for a lower rate.
 Among the most prestigious are, for examples, the Hankyu train line that connects Kyoto and Osaka in just 45 minutes.

-Knowing how to use the subway in Tokyo is essential when staying in the Japanese capital.
-The application Tokyo Metro can also help you navigate once there.
+Knowing how to use the Tokyo Metro is essential when staying in the Japanese capital.
+The Tokyo Metro app can also help you navigate once you're there.

-For longer stays in Tokyo, the purchase of prepaid cards such as the Pasmo which will save you considerable time when taking the subway.
+For longer stays in Tokyo, consider the purchase of a prepaid travel card such as the Pasmo, which will save you considerable time when taking the subway.

 There is also an unlimited pass for travelers that can be used for 1, 2 or 3 days: the Tokyo Subway Day Ticket for easy travel across the Tokyo subway network.

 Taking the Bus in Japan

 City buses are rarely used within large cities like Tokyo or Osaka, due to the excellent rail and metro network.